changeworld/azure-docs.pl-pl/articles/iot-hub/iot-hub-devguide-identity-registry.md

 ## <a name="module-identity-properties"></a>Właściwości tożsamości modułu

-Tożsamości urządzenia są reprezentowane jako dokumenty JSON z następującymi właściwościami:
+Moduł tożsamości są reprezentowane jako dokumenty JSON z następującymi właściwościami:

 | Właściwość | Opcje | Opis |
 | --- | --- | --- |